Jyotirmay-ai/Onion-Chat-Application/README.md

 This project was created for **educational and portfolio purposes only**.
 The creator does not condone the use of this software for any illegal activities.
 The backend code is withheld to prevent abuse.
 Use the live demo responsibly.

 ---

-## 🔒 Why is the Backend Code Hidden?

-You might notice that the core backend logic (the `app.py` and Tor configuration) is not fully exposed in this repository. **This is an intentional security decision.**

-Due to the powerful nature of Onion Routing and ephemeral encryption, there is a significant risk if this technology falls into the wrong hands or is used for malicious purposes.
-To prevent misuse, I have kept the "Ghost Engine" closed-source for now.

 ### 🧪 Want to Try It?
 I am looking for responsible testers and developers who want to see the Ghost Protocol in action.